DiffCut: Catalyzing Zero-Shot Semantic Segmentation with Diffusion Features and Recursive Normalized Cut: DiffCut

 to find the eigenvector $x$ corresponding to the second smallest eigenvalue.
 In the ideal case, the clustering solution only takes two discrete values. ~Since the solution of \cref{eq:ncut} is a continuous relaxation of the initial problem, $x$ contains continuous values and a splitting point has to be determined to partition it. ~To find the optimal partition, we examine $l$ evenly spaced points in $x$ and select the one resulting in the minimum \textit{NCut} value.

-\paragraph{Graph Affinity.} Deriving from our observation on the patch-level alignment of our chosen diffusion features, we assume that the \textit{normalized cut} algorithm would provide sharp segments, each corresponding to a precise semantic concept as distinct objects would manifest as weakly connected components in a patch similarity matrix.
-Following this intuition, we construct an affinity matrix $\bm{W}$, by computing the cosine similarity between each pair of patches. ~In addition, since \textit{NCut} criterion assesses both the overall dissimilarity among different segments and the similarity within each segment, we opt to emphasize inter-segments dissimilarity by exponentiating each element with a positive integer value $\alpha$:
+\paragraph{Graph Affinity.} Based on our observations of the patch-level alignment of diffusion features illustrated in \cref{fig:backbone_semantic_coherence}, we assume that the \textit{normalized cut} algorithm will produce sharp segments, each corresponding to a precise semantic concept as distinct objects would manifest as weakly connected components in a patch similarity matrix.
+Following this intuition, we construct an affinity matrix $\bm{W}$, by computing the cosine similarity, normalized between 0 and 1, between each pair of patches.
+As the \textit{NCut} criterion evaluates both the dissimilarity between different segments and the similarity within each segment, we opt to emphasize inter-segments dissimilarity by raising each element to a positive integer power $\alpha$:

 Essentially, this process maintains a relatively high affinity for highly similar patches, while squashing the weights between dissimilar patches towards zero.
 This mechanism plays the role of a \textit{soft thresholding}, offering a more gradual adjustment compared to setting a threshold to explicitly binarize the affinity matrix as done in \citep{wang2023tokencut} and \citep{wang2023cut}.